 Roles of RUNX genes in human B cells

 et al., 2019, Increased association between Epstein-Barr virus EBNA2 from type 2 strains and the transcriptional repressor BS69 restricts EBNA2 activity, Plos Pathogens, Vol:15, ISSN:1553-7366

 et al., 2019, Towards a multi-level and a multi-disciplinary approach to DNA oncovirus virulence, Philosophical Transactions of the Royal Society B-biological Sciences, Vol:374, ISSN:0962-8436

-et al., Essential role of inverted repeat in Epstein-Barr Virus IR-1 in B cell transformation; geographic variation of the viral genome, Philosophical Transactions B: Biological Sciences, ISSN:0962-8436
+et al., 2019, Essential role of inverted repeat in Epstein–Barr virus IR-1 in B cell transformation; geographical variation of the viral genome, Philosophical Transactions B: Biological Sciences, Vol:374, ISSN:0962-8436

 Farrell PJ, Epstein‐Barr virus and cancer, Annual Review of Pathology: Mechanisms of Disease, ISSN:1553-4014